The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

 where $S(p,a,b)$ is the sharp constant and $a,b,p,q$ satisfy the relations:

 The space $D_a^p(\R^n)$ is the completion of $C_c^{\infty}(\R^n)$ with respect to the norm

 When $a=b=0$, \eqref{ckn} reduces to the classical Sobolev inequality.
 It is well-known that Aubin \cite{Aub} and Talenti \cite{Tal} found the explicit sharp constant $S(p,0,0)$ and determined all extremal functions for this case.
 Later, relying on symmetrization techniques, Lieb \cite{Lie} extended their results to the case $p=2,a=0$.
 For the case $p=2,(a,b)\neq (0,0)$, the first complete classification result was given by Chou and Chu \cite{Cho}.
-In fact, based on a generalized moving plane method, they characterized all positive critical points for the Euler-Lagrange equation related to \eqref{ckn}.
-As for the case $p\neq 2$ and $(a,b)\neq (0,0)$, to the best of our knowledge, the first result in this direction was given by Horiuchi \cite{Hor}.
-Specifically, he showed that
+As for the case $p\neq 2$ and $(a,b)\neq (0,0)$, based on a simple transformation, Horiuchi \cite{Hor} showed that

 and the equality in \eqref{ckn} can be achieved by radial functions taking the form:

 where $\gamma=1+a-b,A\in \R$ and $B>0$.
 Assuming $a=0$, Ghoussoub and Yuan \cite{Gho} proved that \eqref{ckn3} actually gave all extremal functions for \eqref{ckn}.
 Later, Caldiroli and Musina \cite{Cal} studied the symmetry-breaking phenomenon and showed all extremal functions are radially symmetric.
 Subsequently, Musina \cite{Mus} showed that every radially symmetric extermal function must have the form \eqref{ckn3}.
 Recently, Ciraolo and Corso \cite{Cir} found that, in some special cases, \eqref{ckn3} gives all positive critical points for the corresponding Euler-Lagrange equation.
 Their proof relies on some delicate analysis on a suitable Riemannian manifold.